Colin-Fredericks/ecrivaine/README.md

 - **Package management**: [npm](https://docs.npmjs.com/cli/v7/using-npm/developers)

 - **General framework**: [Bootstrap](https://getbootstrap.com/)
   - Might need an accessibility plugin for this.
+[Accessible+](https://www.accessible-template.com/) is an option but an expensive one for me - might be better to just use my own knowledge.
 - **Rich text editor**: [Summernote](https://summernote.org/)
 - **Raw XHTML editor**:
 - **Raw CSS editor**: